 Frequently Asked Questions

-What is expected?
+What is expected of volunteers?

 All volunteers receive training depending on what they are volunteering for.
-For example dog walkers receive Open Paw Training.
+For example, dog walkers receive Open Paw training.

-What is required to be a foster?
+What is required to be a foster volunteer?

-What is open paw training?
+What is Open Paw training?

 Do I have to be trained in Open Paw to work with the animals?